Three custom, hardware-tailored smartwatch interfaces

 I believe the best digital experiences are built with an intimate understanding of the hardware they live on.
 By understanding the interplay between hardware and software, I translated complex technical requirements and constraints into intuitive, device-specific interfaces that push the boundaries of standard UX.

-Overview | PROBLEM
+Overview | Problem

 After the acquisition by Fossil, Misfit’s desire to create a smartwatch that embodied its core design principles – aesthetic minimalism and elevation of tech towards fashion – stood in direct conflict with the hardware requirements and market UI trends.